Speculative fiction by writers of color: Post-World War II boom

+Contemporary trends

+In contemporary Japanese speculative fiction, themes of artificial intelligence, genetic engineering, and environmental degradation are prevalent, reflecting the anxieties and realities of the modern world.
+Writers like Haruki Murakami have garnered international acclaim for their fusion of magical realism with speculative elements, creating narratives that blur the boundaries between the ordinary and the extraordinary.

-Japanese horror and its origins
+Japanese horror

 Belief in ghosts, demons and spirits has been deep-rooted in Japanese folklore throughout history.
 It is entwined with mythology and superstition derived from Japanese Shinto, as well as Buddhism and Taoism brought to Japan from China and India.
 Stories and legends, combined with mythology, have been collected over the years by various cultures of the world, both past and present.
 Folklore has evolved in order to explain or rationalize various natural events.
 Inexplicable phenomena arouse a fear in humankind because there is no way for us to anticipate them or to understand their origins.